-Multi-factor OTP authenticators operate in a similar manner to single-factor OTP authenticators (see Section 5.1.4.1), except that they require the entry of either a memorized secret or the use of a biometric to obtain the OTP from the authenticator.
-Each use of the authenticator SHALL require the input of the additional factor.
+1111 Multi-factor OTP authenticators operate in a similar manner to single-factor OTP 1112 authenticators (see Section 5.1.4.1), except that they require the entry of either a memorized

+1113 secret or the use of

-In addition to activation information, multi-factor OTP authenticators contain two persistent values.
+- a biometric to obtain the OTP from the authenticator.
+Each use of the authenticatorSHALL require the input of the additional factor. - In addition to activation information, multi-factor OTP authenticators contain two persistent values.
 The first is a symmetric key that persists for the device's lifetime.
-The second is a nonce that is either changed each time the authenticator is used or is based on a real-time clock.

-The secret key and its algorithm SHALL provide at least the minimum security strength specified in the latest revision of SP 800-131A (112 bits as of the date of this publication).
-The nonce SHALL be of sufficient length to ensure that it is unique for each operation of the device over its lifetime.
-OTP authenticators - particularly software-based OTP generators - SHOULD discourage and SHALL NOT facilitate the cloning of the secret key onto multiple devices.

-The authenticator output is obtained by using an approved block cipher or hash function to combine the key and nonce in a secure manner.
-The authenticator output MAY be truncated to as few as 6 decimal digits (approximately 20 bits of entropy).

-If the nonce used to generate the authenticator output is based on a real-time clock, the nonce SHALL be changed at least once every 2 minutes.
-The OTP value associated with a given nonce SHALL be accepted only once.

-A memorized secret used by the authenticator for activation SHALL be a randomly-chosen numeric secret at least 6 decimal digits in length or other memorized secret of comparable complexity as described in Section 5.1.1.2 and SHALL be rate limited as specified in Section 5.2.2.
-A biometric activation factor SHALL meet the requirements of Section 5.2.3, including limits on the number of consecutive authentication failures.

-The unencrypted secret key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be zeroized immediately after a password has been generated.
+The second is a nonce that is either changed each time the authenticator is used or is based on a real-time clock. - 1123The secret key and its algorithm SHALL provide at least the minimum security strength1124specified in the latest revision of SP 800-131A (112 bits as of the date of this publication).1125The nonce SHALL be of sufficient length to ensure that it is unique for each operation of the1126device over its lifetime.
+OTP authenticators particularly software-based OTP generators1127- SHOULD discourage and SHALL NOT facilitate the cloning of the secret key onto1128multiple devices. - The authenticator output is obtained by using an approved block cipher or hash function to combine the key and nonce in a secure manner.
+The authenticator output MAY be truncated to as few as 6 decimal digits (approximately 20 bits of entropy). - 134If the nonce used to generate the authenticator output is based on a real-time clock, the nonce135SHALL be changed at least once every 2 minutes.
+The OTP value associated with a given136nonce SHALL be accepted only once.137 - Any memorized secret used by the authenticator for activation SHALL be a randomlychosen numeric secret at least 6 decimal digits in length or other memorized secret meeting the requirements of Section 5.1.1.2 and SHALL be rate limited as specified in Section 5.2.2.
+A biometric activation factor SHALL meet the requirements of Section 5.2.3, including limits on the number of consecutive authentication failures. - The unencrypted key and activation secret or biometric sample and any biometric data derived from the biometric sample such as a probe produced through signal processing - SHALL be zeroized immediately after an OTP has been generated.